John Cantlie: Rescue

 On 26 July 2012, one week after being kidnapped, they were rescued by four members of the Free Syrian Army.
-The rebels came into the camp shooting their weapons and held at least one jihad fighter at gunpoint while Cantlie and Oerlemans were helped into a waiting vehicle.
+The rebels came into the camp shooting their weapons and held at least one jihadist fighter at gunpoint while Cantlie and Oerlemans were helped into a waiting vehicle.
 Both photographers had to be assisted as their feet had been seriously injured when they tried to escape and neither could walk.
 They had lost all their camera equipment, passports and clothes in the incident, and were smuggled back across the border at a crossing used primarily by Syrian refugees.
 Both photographers claimed they were about to be handed over to a jihad unit affiliated with al-Qaeda for ransom when they were rescued.
 They were initially treated by a medic for The New York Times in Antakya before being debriefed by Turkish and then British intelligence.

-On 9 October 2012, an individual suspected of being involved in the kidnap was arrested at Heathrow Airport, after arriving on a flight from Egypt.
+On 9 October 2012, an individual suspected of being involved in the kidnapping was arrested at Heathrow Airport, after arriving on a flight from Egypt.

 This was Cantlie's second visit to Syria.
-In March 2012, he became the first Western photographer to witness first-hand an incursion by government ground troops into a city when T72 medium tanks rolled into the city of Saraquib in Idlib province and started shelling indiscriminately.
-In a feature in The Sunday Telegraph published 31 March, Cantlie wrote: "Then the tanks opened fire.
+In March 2012, he became the first Western photographer to witness first-hand an incursion by government ground troops into a city when T-72 tanks rolled into the city of Saraqib in Idlib province and started shelling indiscriminately.
+In a feature in The Sunday Telegraph published on 31 March, Cantlie wrote: "Then the tanks opened fire.
 Fist-sized pieces of shrapnel sliced through the air, decapitating one rebel immediately.
 His rifle clattered to the ground as his friends dragged his headless torso from the line of fire."
 To illustrate what the Syrian rebels were up against, Cantlie took a photograph looking down the barrel of an advancing T-72.

 Second abduction

-Cantlie had not appeared in western print or on social media since late 2012, and the trial of one of his alleged captors collapsed in 2013, when he could not be summoned as a witness.
-In September 2014, it was revealed Cantlie had been abducted a second time, along with American journalist James Foley.
+Cantlie has been missing since late 2012, and the trial of one of his alleged captors collapsed in 2013, when he could not be summoned as a witness.
+In September 2014, it was revealed that Cantlie had been abducted a second time, along with American journalist James Foley.
 Their taxi driver and Foley's translator were not taken, however.
-They had reportedly been working together on a film about Cantlie’s first abduction.
-Foley was beheaded in August 2014.
+They had reportedly been working together on a film about Cantlie's first abduction.
+Foley was beheaded by Islamic State in August 2014.